 Hazarika, Parismita and Nath, Debarshi Prasad.
 “Bishnuprasad Rabha as Cultural Icon of Assam: The Process of Meaning Making”.
 Cosmopolitan Civil Societies: An Interdisciplinary Journal.
 Volume 9, Number 1, pp. 60 – 76.
 March 2017.

 Nath, Debarshi Prasad and Darshana Liyanage.
 "Intertextuality and Localization in Sri-Lankan Advertisements: A Contemporary Analysis with Special Reference to Telecommunication TV Commercials".
-Critical Arts.
+Critical Arts: South-North Cultural and Media Studies.
+(A Taylor and Francis Online Journal).
 Volume 29:3, 367-381, July 2015.